shoelace-style/shoelace/docs/components/icon.md

 Shoelace comes bundled with over 1,500 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
 These icons are part of the `default` icon library.
 If you prefer, you can register [custom icon libraries](#icon-libraries) as well.

-?> If you're not using the CDN, you'll probably need to copy assets and [set the base path](getting-started/installation#setting-the-base-path) so Shoelace knows where to load them from.
+?> Depending on how you're loading Shoelace, you may need to copy icon assets and/or [set the base path](getting-started/installation#setting-the-base-path) so Shoelace knows where to load them from.
 Otherwise, icons may not appear and you'll see 404 Not Found errors in the dev console.

 ## Default Icons